dlotterman/metal_code_snippets/documentation_stage/metal_double_internet_n3.md

 # Provising an n3 with "double" internet service

-This diagram walks through the provisioning of an [n3.xlarge.x86](https://deploy.equinix.com/product/servers/n3-xlarge/) and assocaited networking needed to plumb the second bond interface (`bond1`) with Internet access in a way that a single daemon can service requests out of both interfaces to achieve 100Gbps of throughput via the Public Internet.
+This guide walks through the provisioning of an [n3.xlarge.x86](https://deploy.equinix.com/product/servers/n3-xlarge/) and assocaited networking needed to plumb the second bond interface (`bond1`) with Internet access in a way that a single daemon can service requests out of both interfaces to achieve 100Gbps of throughput via the Public Internet.

 **Assumptions**

 This document assumes the operator has a working:
 - [metalcli](https://deploy.equinix.com/developers/docs/metal/libraries/cli/)
-- [bash shell]
+- bash shell environment
 - [jq](https://jqlang.github.io/jq/download/)
 - [Metal SSH Keys setup](https://deploy.equinix.com/developers/docs/metal/accounts/ssh-keys/)

 All operations could also be performend via the UI, simply break down the instructions as described in the `metal` commands into relevant UI actions.

 ## Prepare the working shell environment

+These variables should be the only manual entry needed.
+The only mandatory field is `METAL_PROJ_ID`, the rest *SHOULD* be updated to your needs but can be left as is.

+After this, you should be able to follow the guide simply copy pasting, everything will reference these environment variables.

+**IMPORTANT**
+If you loose your shell (ssh timeout), you will need to reset these variables every login, and you will need to rebuild the metadata gathering steps if your work is broken midstream.

 - Create the necessary shell env variable
 ```